 A multinational crew of four is scheduled to evaluate a range of asteroid exploration strategies following a June 11 descent to the National Oceanic and Atmospheric Administration’s Aquarius Reef Base undersea habitat off Key Largo, Fla., for a 12-day stay.
 The agenda for the 16th NASA Extreme Environment Mission Operations (Neemo) excursion includes simulated communications delays associated with deep-space travel; evaluations of spacewalk tools, surface translation and scientific ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA Undersea Mission Will Serve As Asteroid Analog".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA Undersea Mission Will Serve As Asteroid Analog".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.